krishnapandri/Hackathon_UI/replit.md

   - Implemented tabbed interface for better organization
   - Added production-ready error handling and validation
   - Created dual interface: Basic Builder and Enhanced Builder
+  - **Switched from OpenAI to Groq API** for ultra-fast SQL generation using Llama-3.3-70b model

 ## Changelog